FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

 - Show the final product that is to be built in the homework
   - Show synch and rebuild steps
+    - npm run build:school
   - Show reload page and placeholder text
   - Show `<template>`, `<script>` and <`style`> sections.
   - Make branch
   - Modify text, show it doesn't appear
     - show rebuild
     - show watch
+    - npm run watch:school
     - make another change.
+    - Shift+reload when page doesn't appear.

+- Intro to using CHAT GPT...
+  - ask for examples for specific parts of the page
+  - tweak them with prompts
+  - do a demo
+  - Give it the image and ask for the HTML table...
+    - pretty damn good.
+  - Ask for the whole page...
+    - not so good.
+  - Fair warning...
+    - If you ask it to do more than you know how to do, you very likely won't be able to adapt what it gives you sufficiently.
+    - Also for each homework you'll be restarting from my solution to the previous one!

+- Requirement to make incremental commits.

 - Introduction of Vue Stuff in Tutorials
   - Vue is a JavaScript library that helps us add interactivity